lukbec/WeatherApp/README.md

 # WeatherApp

-For now you have to open it via Visual Studio Code.
+For now you have to open it via Visual Studio Code and open with Live Server.

 App uses https://www.weatherbit.io/ API